Ferada/ifc-mode/README.md

 `#42=`.
 With `ifc-mode-find-uses`, bound to `M-_` and `M-?`, the buffer is searched for only `#42`, i.e. all uses of that ID.

+If you're using evil-mode, `evil-search-symbol-forward` and `-backward` can be used instead of `ifc-mode-find-uses`, because they do essentially the same (searching for the next symbol) and additionally wrap around the buffer.

 `ifc-mode-pop-find-tag`, or the default `pop-tag-mark`, restore the previous point.
 (Wrap-around for `ifc-mode-find-uses` isn't yet implemented, but would definitely be useful to have.)